luketudge/introduction-to-programming/topics/extras/glossary.md

 ## IDE

 An Integrated Development Environment (or IDE) is a computer application that makes the process of programming easier.
-A typical IDE provides a text editor for writing the actual program, along with various tools for checking and running the contents of the program, exploring files, searching for help, etc. [Spyder](https://www.spyder-ide.org/) is the Python IDE that we use in this class.
+A typical IDE provides a text editor for writing the actual program, along with various tools for running the program, checking its contents for mistakes, searching for help, etc. [Spyder](https://www.spyder-ide.org/) is the Python IDE that we use in this class.

+## indentation

+Python uses indentation (spaces at the beginning of a line) to mark some lines of a program as 'belonging to' a preceding [control statement](#control) that determines when or how often those lines should be run.

+This use of indentation is fairly specific to Python.
+In most other programming languages indentation is optional, and is used only for visual clarity; parentheses or other characters are used to control the structure of the program instead.

 ## index